 Once you identify the potential outlet that is leaving a bad smell, make sure to unplug any devices that may still be connected.
 Take precautions to not risk any shocks by going to your home's breaker box and turning off power to that outlet.
 Next, make sure that no other outlets or electrical sources could be dealing with the same issue.

-Call our electricians at (407) 890-7782, so our trained and certified team can take a look to make sure your home's electrical system is fixed.
-At All Electric Services we know how crucial electrical safety is, and that's why we guarantee to get the bottom of your outlet woes to keep your home safe from potential malfunctions.
+At All Electric Services we know how crucial electrical safety is, and that's why we guarantee to get the bottom of your outlet woes to keep your Central Florida home safe from potential malfunctions.
+Call our electricians at (407) 890-7782 and our trained and certified team can take a look to make sure your home's electrical system is fixed.